-To promote it, the band then started a 2 week tour in Scandanavia that snowballed into a mammoth 9 month trek across Europe in a 20 year old van called “Flash”.
+The band then started a 2 week tour in Scandanavia that snowballed (gettit?) into a mammoth 9 month trek across Europe in a 20 year old van called “Flash”.

-More touring commenced, (Flash was retired and replaced with “Flasher”) the band shared stages with the likes of Mel C, Texas, Meatloaf (Where Meatloaf himself asked Dave to get up a duet on stage), Marilion and then an eventful arena tour with The Corrs where after PictureHouse finished the demand for CD’s meant a sizeable amount of fans missed the beginning of The Corrs set each night.
+More touring commenced, (Flash was retired and replaced with “Flasher”) the band shared stages with the likes of Mel C, Texas, Meatloaf (Where Meatloaf himself asked Dave to get up a duet on stage), Marilion and then an eventful arena tour with The Corrs.
+Each night after PictureHouse finished, the demand for CD’s meant a sizeable amount of fans missed the beginning of The Corrs set each night.
 After that tour, The Corrs’ drummer Jason left to join PictureHouse.

 Slowly but surely, PictureHouse’s loyal troop of fans turned into an army.
 Even Elton John bought 50 copies of Karmarama for his family and friends.
 The band finished 1999 having played to over a million people, many of whom bought the tshirt.

 2000 saw the band release the live album “Bring The House Down”, again, self released and in 2001 they set about making “Madness Sadness Gladness” with Adam Kviman in Sweden.
 Madness Sadness Gladness featured the massive single “Everybody Loves My Girl” -another summer smash in 2002.